Haralambos1991/Burger/README.md

 * From a terminal window, run npm install

-* Launch with by running node server
+* Launch with by running node server.js